 Say: "at line N, replace with ...; everything else unchanged.

-Only reply with the modified portion."
+Reply with only the modified portion."

 5. Disable Extended Thinking for everyday tasks

-6. Think before sending, don’t iterate live
+6. Think before sending; don’t iterate live

 Efficient: write the full prompt → send once → done